 After the retention period has expired, the container is permanently deleted from Azure Storage and cannot be recovered.
 The clock starts on the retention period at the point that the container is deleted.
 You can change the retention period at any time, but keep in mind that an updated retention period applies only to newly deleted containers.
 Previously deleted containers will be permanently deleted based on the retention period that was in effect at the time that the container was deleted.

 Disabling container soft delete does not result in permanent deletion of containers that were previously soft-deleted.
 Any soft-deleted containers will be permanently deleted at the expiration of the retention period that was in effect at the time that the container was deleted.

 Container soft delete is available for the following types of storage accounts:

-- General-purpose v2 storage accounts
+- General-purpose v2 and v1 storage accounts

 - Block blob storage accounts

 Storage accounts with a hierarchical namespace enabled for use with Azure Data Lake Storage Gen2 are also supported.